dmiljkoviclevi9/ecmaniac/README.md

 - Fundamentals
 - Arrays
 - Objects
+- Sets
+- Maps
 - Dates
+- RegEx
+- Recursion
+- Classes
+- Errors
-- Sets
+- Promises

+Each challenge also has a difficulty which is either Easy, Medium or Hard.

-Clicking on any of these will open a random challenge from that category.
-Challenges also contain a set of test cases needed to pass for a success.
+Clicking on any of the categories will open a random challenge from that category.
+Each challenge also contaisns a set of test cases(minimum one) needed to pass for a successful solution.